Senzing/mapper-csv/README.md

 ## Output Section
 The purpose of this section is to map the csv columns to valid Senzing json attributes as defined here ... https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification

-Decide on a data source code, entity type and record_id for this data set.
-You can hard code values like "TEST" below or refer to csv columns in source input file using the pythonic notation for replacing data in strings "%(<columnName>)s"
+**Step 1:** Decide on a data source code, entity type and record_id for this data set.
+You can hard code values like "TEST" below or refer to csv columns in source input file using the pythonic notation for replacing data in strings "%(columnName)s"
 ```console
 "outputs": [
     {